ChaseGould/agent_todoist/ReadMe.md

 - Install continue.
 - Figure out if any of the journal apps automate weekly reflections.
 Can I make a better app than them?
 -- want to pass in entire repo to continue and ask it to improve my read me.
-- Want additional argument specifying different output types such as length or if bullet points should be used.<br>
-  maybe even different agent types.
-Currently agent is a helpful assistant but maybe agent can be a therapist.
-- Script to delete all tasks under a project. useful after I've made my summary
 - Need to be able to run these scripts from my phone.
 Maybe pythonista.
 - Script to push my summary to my phone so it's easy copy into any.do. could be an email or push to todoist.
 - Add requirements file or is there a way to make my project install all of the necessary python packages?